Global Overview

 Key Nations and Regions

-In 2021, the United States was the largest generator of geothermal energy, producing around 19 TWh.
-Indonesia, Türkiye, and the Philippines followed closely in contributions.
-Notably, Türkiye recorded the most significant annual growth in geothermal power generation from 2020 to 2021.
+In 2022, the United States was the largest generator of geothermal energy, producing around 19 TWh.

 In geothermal energy generation, Asia and North America are the primary contributors, accounting for more than half of global output.
-However, in recent times, their combined share has seen a slight decline, primarily due to the emerging significance of Eurasia and Africa in this sector.
+However, in recent times, their combined share has seen a slight decline, primarily due to the emerging significance of Eurasia and Africa.

 About the data